ronaldoussoren/pyobjc/pyobjc-core/Doc/lib/module-objc.rst

 ----------------

-A number of Objective-C APIs have one argument that is a context pointer, which is a :ctype:`void*`.
+A number of Objective-C APIs have one argument that is a context pointer, which is a :c:type:`void*`.
 In Objective-C your can pass a pointer to an arbitrary value, in Python this must be an integer.

 PyObjC provides a :data:`context` object that can be used to allocate